sgjava/c3l/README.md

     exit
 ### Install MyZ80

 Just extract [myz80.zip](https://github.com/sgjava/c3l/tree/master/myz80) to your user's home dir.
 This is preconfigured with ZPM 3 and Hi-Tech C on A0. ~/myz80/PROFILE.SUB is the file auto submitted when the OS starts.
 You can modify this and import to A0 if needed.
-I left Drives B0 and C0 empty, so you can do what you want there.
-The memory disk D0 is used for imported code.
-It's gone once MyZ80 exits.
+I left Drives C0 and D0 empty, so you can do what you want there.
+Drive
+B0 is used for source and binaries (COM files).

 Install [Eclipse](https://www.eclipse.org/downloads).